influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 {{% note %}}
 #### Troubleshoot permissions and template results
 The API token must have **read** access to resources that you want to export.
-The `influx export all` command will only export the resources that the API token can read.
-For example, consider an organization with ID `abc123`.
-To export all resources within the organization, the API token must have the `read:/orgs/abc123` permission.
+The `influx export all` command only exports resources that the API token can read.
+For example, to export all resources in an organization that has ID `abc123`, the API token must have the `read:/orgs/abc123` permission.

 Additionally, if you use a token that doesn't have **read** access to the organization, use the `--org-id <org-id>` flag instead of `-o <org-name>` or `--org <org-name>` to provide the organization.